Dream job hotel manager

 It is this interlinking between theory and practice that makes the appeal of a dual course of study attractive for black people: “I was able to apply and deepen what I had learned directly in the company and thus get to know everyday hotel life and assume responsibility at an early stage.
 I also made the best contacts in the practical phases, ”says Schwarz.
 He believes it is essential that all three parties work well together: "The lecturer prepares the scientific fundamentals as practically as possible, and the employer lets the students implement what they have learned.

-The student has to be motivated and connect both sides. ” It doesn't work without self-discipline and reasonable time management, especially since busy weekends and long shift work are often scheduled in the tourism industry.
+The student has to be motivated and connect both sides. ” It does not work without self-discipline and sensible time management, especially since busy working weekends and long shift work are often scheduled in the tourism industry.

 3 ways a goal